switer/soft/README.md

 soft
 ====

 Soft is a framework let you to build ios application with javascript code.
+Just binding cocoa touch apis to js.

 ### JavaScriptCore Docs